vjspi/ICoNIK/README.md

-# ICoNIK: Informed Correction of Neural Implicit Representation of K-Space
+# ICoNIK: Informed Correction of Neural Implicit Representation of k-Space

 This is the repo for the paper _ICoNIK: Generating Respiratory-Resolved Abdominal MR Reconstructions Using Neural Implicit Representations in k-Space_